Snaker1/LoveSnake/README.md

 Keyboard required.

-You can download the .love file [here.](https://github.com/Snaker1/LoveSnake/releases/latest)
+You can download the .love file and the Windows binary package [here.](https://github.com/Snaker1/LoveSnake/releases/latest)

-To run it you need to download and install love 11.2:
+To run the .love file you need to download and install love 11.2:

 https://love2d.org/